Bills are reviewed without operational context

 Incentives

-You pay us directly, on a clear retainer — no margin stacking, volume bonuses, or supplier rebates.”
+You pay us directly, on a clear retainer, with no margin stacking, volume bonuses, or supplier rebates.

 Next step